i02momuj/ParallelCC/README.md

 java -jar ParallelCC.jar [parameters]
 ```

-The jar file needs several parameters to indicate the method to execute, the dataset, and so on.
+The jar file needs several parameters to indicate the method to execute, the number of threads, the datasets, and so on.
 The different parameters are the following:
 * With the ```-d``` parameter, we define the path of the file which includes the paths of the different datasets that we want to use in the experiment.
-That allows us to use many datasets or partitions with the same configuration.
-Each line of this file correspond to a different dataset, and must include, in this order and separated by spaces, the path to the train file, path to the test file, and path to the *xml* file.
+This allows us to use many datasets or partitions with the same configuration.
+Each line of this file correspond to a different dataset, and it must include, in this order and separated by spaces: the path to the train file, path to the test file, and path to the *xml* file.
 * With the ```-t``` parameter, we set the number of threads to execute in parallel.
 If 0, it executes over all available threads.
 Further, if it is not set, its default value is 0.
 * With the ```-s``` parameter, we define the number of different seeds for random numbers to use in the experiments.
 * With the ```-o``` parameter, we define the filename for the file storing the results.